Dr. Eleanor E. Jackson

 Postdoctoral Researcher, Department of Biology, University of Oxford

-I hold a PhD in Quantitative Modelling in Ecology and Evolution from the University of Reading, which focused on pre-dispersal Janzen-Connell effects and was supervised by Sofia Gripenberg.
-Prior to my PhD, I received a BSc in Zoology from the University of Exeter and a MRes in Biodiversity, Evolution and Conservation from University College London.
+I hold a PhD from the Quantitative Modelling in Ecology and Evolution NERC CDT at the University of Reading, a MRes in Biodiversity, Evolution and Conservation from University College London and a BSc in Zoology from the University of Exeter.

-Broadly, my interests lie in quantitative and community ecology – utilising maths and statistics to understand how species coexist.
+Broadly, my interests lie in quantitative and community ecology – utilising maths and statistics to understand how species interact and coexist.
 I’m particularly excited by:

 • Tropical forests